takemobiteam/takemobi-test.github.io/docs/index.md

 ### Fields TUI Sends but Mobi Does Not Use

-If these fields are not sent as part of a booking, we will not send an error. **(Check if this is true)**
+If these fields are not sent as part of a booking, we will not send an error. **(TODO: need to check if this is true)**

 | Field                                           | Type   | Description                                                  |
 | ----------------------------------------------- | ------ | ------------------------------------------------------------ |